 But since the 2010s, we’ve seen the nature of these battles change.
 With the rise of populism and the culture war, the factions people identify and ally with are shifting dramatically.

-In 2022, this phenomenon shows no signs of fading away.
+In the 2020s, this phenomenon shows no signs of fading away.
 But what is driving this sense of political realignment and what might the future hold for the ideas of liberty?

 The political spectrum is changing

 It seems more ill-fitting than ever to describe the two dominant political and cultural factions as representing social liberalism with economic interventionism on the one side and free markets with social conservatism on the other.

 On both left and right we see advocates for government intervention in the economy; the split is no longer a relevant talking point.